dmccan/yada-wiki/readme.txt

 The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 2.9 =
+* Fixed issue of incorrect category links in certain cases by switching from the get_page_link function to the get_post_permalink function.
+Thanks to user neverwinter.
+* Added default values to avoid errors.
+* Changes and testing to work with Beaver Builder.
+Updated the FAQ in relation to Page Builder plugins.

 = 2.8 =
 * Added the option to output an index of a category or categories and sort them by name or slug.
 The slug option allows for custom sorting.